• Skip to primary navigation

 • Set the browned meat aside.

-• Add another splash of oil to the same pan and saute the onions and garlic until the onion is translucent.
+• Add another splash of oil to the same pan and saute the chopped onions, red pepper and garlic until the onion is translucent.
 Do not allow the garlic to brown or it will become bitter.

-• Now place the meat and onions into a pressure cooker, add the chopped and grated vegetables, 2 tablespoons paprika, 2 tablespoons worcestershire sauce and 2 tablespoons tomato puree.
+• Now place the meat and onions into a pressure cooker, add the chopped and grated vegetables, the Worcestershire sauce and the tomato puree.

 • Make a stock by dissolving 2 beef stock cubes in 2 cups of boiling water.
 Pour over the meat and vegetables in the pressure cooker and mix well.